-- Despite all Japanese learning English during high-school, it seems less than 12% of Japanese can communicate in English, where ‘communicate’ means the entire spectrum from daily minimum conversation through to near-native.
+- Despite all Japanese learning English as a second language at high-school, the government estimates only about 11.75% of Japanese can communicate in English (where ‘communicate’ means the entire spectrum from daily minimum conversation through to near-native).
 This generally agrees with Japan’s lackluster ranking, recently 40th out of 48, among countries where English is a second language.

 - TOEIC (Test of English for International Communication) is the grading standard most often used for English in Japan’s commercial world.

-- TOEIC 905 – 990, means the person can communicate effectively in any situation (at 950 or higher this might equate to conversation such as “Hey, Chris!
+- TOEIC 900 – 990, means the person can communicate effectively in any situation (at 950 or higher this might equate to conversation such as “Hey, Chris!
 I’m finalizing the sales forecast now.
+You’ll have them this evening.
 These figures will blow you and the team away in tomorrow’s call!”).

-- TOEIC 605 – 780, means the person can satisfy most social demands and limited work requirements (at below 700, this might equate to conversation such as “Good morning Chris-san.
-Sales number finishing for tomorrow call.”).
+- TOEIC 600 – 770, means the person can satisfy most social demands and limited work requirements (at below 700, this might equate to conversation such as “Good morning Chris-san.
+I do sales number finish for tomorrow call.”).

 - Based on my experience: